dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 authors: [dmerej]
 slug: the-virtue-of-incremental-development
 date: 2019-04-21T12:10:49.553858+00:00
-draft: true
+draft: false
 title: "The virtue of incremental development"
 tags: [misc]
 ---

-Here's today challenge: can you write a command-line tool that allows to convert from various measurements units?
+Here's today challenge: can you write a command-line tool that allows to convert to and from various measurements units?

 For instance, you could input "3 miles in meters" and get "4828.03".

-I submitted this challenge to my Python students yesterday, asking them to write the code from scratch. [^1]
+I submitted this challenge to my Python students last week-end, asking them to write the code from scratch. [^1]

 1 hour later, something miraculous happened that I never would have expect.